Now that you have received your acceptance letter, there are just a few steps you need to take to become an Emmanuel College student:

 International students must schedule an appointment with the local U.S. Embassy in their home country after receiving an I-20.
 For further information and instructions, please contact the Office of Admissions.

 The Commonwealth of Massachusetts requires all students enrolled at least 3/4 time to be enrolled in a health insurance plan.
-To ensure that Emmanuel College students are meeting this requirement, all students are automatically enrolled in the College's health plan and are charged the annual health insurance premium of $2,248.
+To ensure that Emmanuel College students are meeting this requirement, all students are automatically enrolled in the College's health plan and are charged an annual health insurance premium.
+In 2015-2016 the health insurance premium was $2,248; the 2016-2017 health insurance premium will be available in the spring of 2016.

 The fall semester tuition bill is due August 5th.
 If you have any questions, please visit emmanuel.edu/paymentoptions or contact Student Financial Services.

-Saturday, August 29th, is the big day—the day you move into your Emmanuel residence hall and are officially welcomed as a new student on our campus!
-If you are not planning to live in a residence hall, you should still consider this your first "official" day.
-You will be provided with your arrival time and an agenda for the day's activities.
+The first weekend in September is an important one—it's when you move into your Emmanuel residence hall and are welcomed as a new student on our campus.
+If you are not planning to live in a residence hall, you should still set aside this weekend to be on campus.
+Details about the date, your arrival time and an agenda for New Student Welcome will be provided.
 Stay tuned for more information!
 Questions?
 Contact Residence Life + Housing.

 Student Financial Services